foldedtoad/dwm1001/README.md

 NOTE: Sometimes you might get error messages from the above configuration procedure.
 If so, delete the whole build directory and try again; often there are residual files in an existing build directory which appear to collide with the new configuration definitions.

-OPTIONAL: If you are developing on a Linux or OSX system, then you may use the script `update.sh`, which does the same operation.
+OPTIONAL: If you are developing on a Linux or OSX system, then you may use the script `configure.sh`, which does the same operation.

 And we actually build or firmware with `make`:
 ```